top of page

 "Twenty thousand?"
 He questions with a frown...
 "Is that yen?"

 "No. Twenty dollars."
-The Shopkeep says.
+The Shopkeep answers.

 The Shopkeeper smacks him in the head with her walking stick.